 what is a logline in film?

-Tip 1: Keep Your Logline for Film Short and Concise!
+1: Keep It Short and Concise!

 Typically, a logline consists of only one or two sentences, depending on the length and complexity of your screenplay or film.